background

 What is a Good Net Debt?

-If the net debt of a company is negative, this suggests the company has a significant amount of cash and cash equivalents on its balance sheet.
+If the net debt of a company is negative, that implies the company has a significant amount of cash and cash equivalents on its balance sheet.

-The negative balance could be an indication the company is not financed with an excessive amount of debt.
+The negative net debt balance is likely an indication the company is not financed with an excessive amount of debt (i.e. capital structure is composed predominately of equity, rather than debt).

-In contrast, it could also just mean the company is holding onto more cash in comparison to debt (e.g. Microsoft, Apple).
+In contrast, the negative balance could also simply indicate that the company is holding onto more cash in comparison to debt.

 Given a negative net balance, the enterprise value of these companies will be lower than their equity value.
 Recall that the enterprise value represents the value of a company’s operations – which excludes any non-operating assets.